 AS 9000 focused on issues of paramount importance to the aerospace industry — the relationships and requirements of regulatory agencies to the business, the size and intricacies of the vendor-supplier-buyer community, and especially those core processes that affect safety, reliability, performance, and maintenance.
 With the increasing global reach of the aerospace business in the 1990’s and beyond, AS 9000 was extended throughout the world.

-Bizmanualz AS 9100 Aerospace Policies and Procedures Manual includes prewritten aviation quality procedures that can be easily edited and customized to fit your organizational needs.
+Bizmanualz AS 9100 Aerospace Policies and Procedures Manual includes prewritten aviation quality procedures conforming to the latest revision D that can be easily edited and customized to fit your organizational needs.

 ISO 9000 Internal Auditor class are forming now.
 You may also call for your own private in-house classes today.